salex/WhatsitToYou/whatsittoyou.md

 * Relation's list the relation names (unique)
 * Family's word dumps all relations (the family tree) for the word

-On the console/terminal side, the console is just a div that is contains the data-controller_whatsit, and a prompt div that contains in input field that has a stimulus data_action keydown->search that responds to a keydown event.
-If the keydown is 'Enter' it sends the value of the input field to the controller's new.js action with Rail.ujs.
+On the console/terminal side, the console is just a div that is contains the data-controller-whatsit, and a prompt div that contains in input field that has a stimulus data_action change->search that responds to a onchange event.
+If changed it sends the value of the input field as a param to the controller's new.js action with Rail.ujs.

-The controller initializes a new Whatsit class, stuffs the parameters in the class can call a Whatsit helper method whatsit_actions.
+The controller initializes a new Whatsit class, stuffs the parameters in the class and calls Whatsit helper method whatsit_actions.
 The helper is the traffic cop.
 Based on the parameters:

 * It will call a search method with the query
   * If it responds with an array, it will be the results of the query, (Tuples or an Error)